.. currentmodule:: torchrl.trainers

 **Future Development:**

-See the complete `configuration system documentation `_ for all available options.
+See the complete `configuration system documentation `_ for all available options and examples.

 Builders